10 things all parents need to know about...hip dysplasia

 1 in 10 newborns have some hip instability at birth.

-#2 During your child's first years of life, make sure their hip-health is checked (this is a physical examination, an ultrasound or x-ray is used to confirm a diagnosis) at every child/maternal health nurse and GP check up.
+#2 During your child's first years of life, make sure their hip development is checked (this is a physical examination, an ultrasound or x-ray is only used to confirm a diagnosis) at every child/maternal health nurse and GP appointment.
 As per your baby's personal health record, these typically occur:

 - Immediately post birth (and often repeated as part of the discharge check when leaving hospital)

 - Within the first few weeks of life

 - 6-8 weeks of age

 Up to 1 in 50 babies are treated for hip dysplasia in Australia.

 #3 Know the risk factors for hip dysplasia (see flyer below).
 If your child was breech beyond 34-weeks gestation or there is a family history of hip dysplasia discuss the need for an ultrasound.
 More information on diagnosis here.

 #4 Learn the potential signs and symptoms of hip dysplasia so you know what to look out for (see flyer below).

 #5 The causes of hip dysplasia aren't fully known.
 There are hereditary (family history) and environmental (swaddling too tightly) factors but sometimes babies still have the condition with neither of these factors being a reason.